sashagolb/value-of-p-value/README.md

 #    For example, FOR 5 compounds in class 1 10 combinations gives error of 2.
 #  PROBABILITY: Probabilities of errors in column 1 (see also formula 3a in the main text).
 #    For example, FOR 5 compounds in class 1, error of 0 has probability of 3.125e-2 (see the main text).
-#  CUMULATIVE (COLUMN 4) is sum of probabilities giving error not above the given.
+#  CUMULATIVE (COLUMN 4) is the sum of probabilities giving error not above the given.
 #    Density
-#    Cumulative density
+#   CUMULATIVE (COLUMN 6) is the sum of densities giving error not above the given in column 1.